6 Best Job Search Sites

 AngelList is a multi-faceted company that describes itself as “the world’s largest startup community”.
 The AngelList Talent portion focuses on startup and tech jobs, with a large and intuitive job board that allows job seekers to view detailed information about each job, including salary ranges and benefits.

 Applying through the website is also easy since the site allows you to upload your resume and apply to jobs with one click.
-This feature also lets you track your job applications from within the site.
-AngelList also offers some skill assessments, but this feature is still in beta.
+This feature also lets you track your job applications from within the site and complete skill assessments.

 - Official job board for the federal government

 - Set up job alerts for your desired position

 If you’re interested in finding a public sector job in the federal government, USAJobs is the only job search site where official federal positions are posted.
 You can search by keyword, location or department/agency, create job alerts and save jobs, as well as track your applications on the site with a free account.